 What they fear most – and do all they can to mute and control – is people power.
 Which,

-The crunch time – should it ever come to it – would be if the few were to succeed in provoking the many into violent disorder, enabling them to introduce martial law and extremes of punishment and retribution.
+The crunch time – should it ever come to it – would be if the few were to succeed in provoking the many into violent disorder, enabling the few to introduce martial law and extremes of punishment and retribution.
 Something which, given half the chance – real or cooked up – the few would impose without hesitation.

 But there I go.
 Getting carried away.